STUDENTS Policy

 recognizes that some students have progressive medical conditions that may

-result in the students’ death while present at school or school activities.
+result in the students’ death while present at school or school

-evaluating requests by a parent or guardian that the District honor a Do Not
+procedures for evaluating requests by a parent or guardian that the District

-Resuscitate (DNR) order from a licensed physician.
+honor a Do Not Resuscitate (DNR) order from a licensed physician.

 At a minimum, the procedures